World In Your Hands: A Large-Scale and Open-Source Ecosystem for Learning Human-Centric Manipulation in the Wild: Human-centric Manipulation

 \subsection{Results and In-depth Discussion}

+In this section, we analyze the results of two experiments to demonstrate how WIYH empowers robotic manipulation.

+For the cross-embodiment pretraining experiments, we demonstrate the quantitative result and the training loss in Table~\ref{tab:real} and in Figure~\ref{fig:loss}, respectively.
+As indicated by success rates, utilizing WIYH for VLA pre-training yields the most significant performance improvements, from 15\% to 70\%.
+Besides, as illustrated in Figure~\ref{fig:loss}, VLA pre-training achieves lower loss and smoother gradient convergence than VLM pre-training and no pre-training.
+This efficacy remains robust given the cross-embodiment gap between the pre-training data (human hands) and post-training data (robot gripper).

-In the single-object scenario, the robot arm begins execution from a random initial pose during testing, which differs from the initial pose used in the UMI dataset.
+For the retargeting co-training experiments, we demonstrate the quantitative and qualitative results in Table~\ref{tab:real_exp} and in Figure~\ref{fig:real_exp}, respectively.
+In the single-object scenario, the robot arm begins execution from a random initial pose during testing, which differs from the initial pose used in the robot data $D_r$.
 In the multi-object cluttered scenario, we primarily evaluate the performance of the co-training strategy under conditions of varying scene height, changes in the target object’s pose, and increased occlusion.
 The configurations of these test scenarios and qualitative experimental results are illustrated in Figure~\ref{fig:real_exp}.
 Quantitative results are summarized in Table~\ref{tab:real_exp}.
-(1) In the single-object scenario, co-training the policy with both UMI data and Human Video data leads to an improvement in the success rate of more than 13\%.
-Although the motion precision in the human data is limited, its diverse action distribution enhances the policy’s generalization capability to unseen initial states.
-(2) Policies trained solely on UMI data exhibit almost no generalization ability in complex scenarios; however, after co-training with human data, the SR increases by 52\%.
-This demonstrates that incorporating human data significantly improves the policy’s ability to interpret complex scenes.
-Therefore, the co-training approach effectively introduces both the action domain and observation domain of human data into the robot dataset, thereby enhancing the generalization capability of the learned policy.
+(1) In the single-object scenario, co-training the policy with both robot data and human-centric data leads to an improvement in the success rate of more than 13\%.
+Although the motion precision in the human-centric data is limited, its diverse action distribution enhances the policy’s generalization capability to unseen initial states.
+(2) Policies trained solely on robot data exhibit minimal generalization capability in complex scenarios.
+Simply increasing data quantity from 200 clips to 500 clips yields marginal performance improvement from 0\% to 8\%.
+However, after co-training with human-centric data, the success rate increases by 52\%.
+This demonstrates that incorporating human-centric data significantly improves the policy’s ability to interpret complex scenes.
+Therefore, the co-training approach effectively introduces both the action domain and observation domain of human-centric data into the robot dataset, thereby enhancing the generalization capability of the learned policy.